Monday, January 18, 2010

 What do we know about Ralph Rutledge?

 The topic of public interest is the person of Rev. Ralph Rutledge.
 The public is interested because he has close connections to 100 Huntley Street; because not a lot is known about his ministry at Queensway Cathedral in Toronto or why the PAOC removed him from all ministry within this Pentecostal denomination.
-The scandal - the rumours - suggest the abuse of the position of pastor to engage and confuse young me in sexual sin.
+The scandal - the rumours - suggest the abuse of the position of pastor to engage and confuse young men in sexual sin.
 The full story was never revealed.
-There was no public confession by Ralph Rutledge and not apology to a shocked and confused congregation.
-In private confessions Ralph Rutledge pleads his case as a victim of abuse by the PAOC.
-He minimizes his sin and his part in it.
+There was no public confession by Ralph Rutledge and no apology to a shocked and confused congregation.

-6 comments:
+9 comments:

 1. if you don't have the proff, you better stop make your theories and allegations.
 They are not valid without the proof.